 Psychotherapy is not just for people who have “problems.”
-Psychotherapy is also for people who want to be masters of their emotional universe.
-It’s is for people who want to be emotional strong-men or emotional ninjas.
-It’s for people who want to live their passion.
-It’s for people who don’t want to have to “white-knuckle-it” to do the things they say they want or to keep from doing things they say they don’t want.
+On the contrary, it is for people who want to master their emotional universe.
+Specifically, people who want to be emotional strong-men or emotional ninjas.
+Because they want to live their passion.
+They don’t want to have to “white-knuckle-it.”
+In order to do the things they want to do.
+Or to stop doing things they don’t want to do.

 Did you know that only 5% of your mind is conscious to you?
-That’s right, 95% of your mind is working without your conscious knowledge.
+That’s right.
+95% of your mind is working without your conscious knowledge.
 Think about it.
 Once you learn to do something, you pretty much do it on “autopilot,” right?
 Well, the way you think works like that too.

-When you were a wee thing, you learned through your relationship with the people who took care of you how to think about yourself and the world.
+When you were a wee thing, you learned through your parents how to think about yourself and the world.
 The daily interactions you had with your caregivers left an imprint on your brain.
 The quality and quantity of the interactions that people had with you and around you between the last trimester before your birth and six years of age gave you repeated information about yourself.
 Sometimes it was positive and sometimes it was negative.
 As you aged, your caregivers tried (or not, which is another blog) to do the job of making you a civilized human being, fit for living in society, and destined to be a successful, independent adult.
 The way they did that, based on their own way of functioning (which is, remember, 95% unconscious to them), combined with your innate temperament left a lasting impression on you about your worth as a human being.